Acestrorhynchus altus

-Acestrorhynchus altus is a species of fish in the family Acestrorhynchidae.
+Acestrorhynchus altus is a species of freshwater ray-finned fish belonging to the family Acestrorhynchidae, the freshwater barracudas.
 It was described by Naércio Aquino de Menezes in 1969.
 It inhabits the Amazon River basin, at a pH range of 5.5-7.2.
 It reaches a maximum standard length of 23.3 cm.

 A. altus feeds off of bony fish.